A leisurely, laid-back surf for one surfer can be a massive challenge for another.

-If it’s too treacherous for your skillset, it might be best to stay on the beach and watch more experienced riders strut their stuff, but what happens when you’re on the water and the crest is bearing down on you?
+If it’s too treacherous for your skillset, it might be best to stay on the beach and watch more experienced surfers catch waves.
+But what happens when you’re on the water and the crest of a 6, 7 or 10 foot wave is bearing down on you?

 How to Tackle Big Waves When You’re Inexperienced

 If the waves are big and heavy and you don’t have the skill to tackle them, it’s probably time to get out and find a calmer surf spot.